-ABSTRACT

-In the diaphragms of COPD patients, the nature of the oxidatively modified proteins and superoxide anion production were explored.
+ABSTRACT: In the diaphragms of chronic obstructive pulmonary disease (COPD) patients, the nature of oxidatively modified proteins and superoxide anion production were explored.

-Methods: Diaphragm specimens were obtained through thoracotomy because of localized lung lesions in COPD patients (sixteen severe and eight moderate) and ten control subjects.
+Diaphragm specimens were obtained through thoracotomy because of localised lung lesions in COPD patients (16 severe and eight moderate) and 10 control subjects.
 Lung and respiratory muscle functions were evaluated.
-Oxidized proteins were identified using immunoblotting and mass spectrometry.
+Oxidised proteins were identified using immunoblotting and mass spectrometry.
 Protein and activity levels of the identified proteins were determined using immunoblotting and activity assays.
-Lucigenin-derived chemiluminescence signals in a luminometer were used to determine superoxide anion levels in muscle compartments (mitochondria, membrane, and cytosol) using selective inhibitors.
+Lucigenin-derived chemiluminescence signals in a luminometer were used to determine superoxide anion levels in muscle compartments (mitochondria, membrane and cytosol) using selective inhibitors.

-Results: In severe COPD patients compared to controls: respiratory muscle function was impaired; creatine kinase, carbonic anhydrase III, actin and myosin were oxidized; myosin carbonylation levels were increased five-fold; creatine kinase content and activity and myosin protein were reduced; superoxide anion levels were increased in both mitochondria and membrane compartments; and the percentage of superoxide anion inhibition achieved by rotenone was significantly greater.
+In severe COPD patients compared with controls, respiratory muscle function was impaired; creatine kinase, carbonic anhydrase III, actin and myosin were oxidised; myosin carbonylation levels were increased five-fold; creatine kinase content and activity and myosin protein were reduced; superoxide anion levels were increased in both mitochondria and membrane compartments; and the percentage of superoxide anion inhibition achieved by rotenone was significantly greater.

-Conclusions: In severe COPD patients, oxidation of diaphragm proteins involved in energy production and contractile performance is likely to partially contribute to the documented respiratory muscle dysfunction.
-Furthermore, generation of superoxide anion was increased in the diaphragms of these patients.
+In severe COPD patients, oxidation of diaphragm proteins involved in energy production and contractile performance is likely to partially contribute to the documented respiratory muscle dysfunction.
+Furthermore, generation of the superoxide anion was increased in the diaphragms of these patients.